 The buyer assumes a stronger position and makes incorrect decisions less hastily, because today the buyer alone can determine when and, above all, which buy button he wants to press.
 A consequence of the oversupply on the market.
 This also means that marketing and sales have to work together more closely, new sales arguments have to be introduced and new sales channels have to be used, because the fact is that companies have to enter into more dialogue with consumers in order not to end up on the decline.

-Digital change also means recognizing and recognizing the new power of consumers.
+Digital change also means recognizing and acknowledging the new power of consumers.
 In addition, buyers expect the same convenience in B2B as in B2C.
-They expect to be able to complete their bulk orders quickly, easily and digitally, and ideally without having to contact sales.
-This only works if there is also online orientation and individual advice.
-Two points that cannot easily be implemented on a website or in an online shop.
+They expect to be able to complete their bulk orders quickly, easily and digitally, ideally without having to contact sales.
+This is only possible if there is also online orientation and individual advice.
+Two points that are not easy to implement on a website or in an online shop.

 The fast pace of life and the flood of information result more than ever in the desire for orientation and advice, or to put it another way: The digital change brings new customer needs such as digital self-service, individual advice without contact to sales and sustainability to the fore.
 The aim is to inspire customers through positive experiences along the point of sale.

 Digital transformation: what is important in modern B2B sales